xqux/diacpp/README.md

 # DiaCpp

 ## About
-**DiaCpp** — program for displaying block diagrams from local files, written in C++17 using the Qt framework.
+**DiaCpp** — the program and the project for displaying block diagrams from local files, written in C++17 using the Qt framework.

 ## Project Structure